Early Intervention Services

 Standard Measure

-Results counseling for PLWH will include:
+Results counseling for individuals with positive HIV tests must include:

 • Health education regarding HIV